CITCOM-project/CausalTestingFramework/docs/source/frontends/json_front_end.rst

 JSON Frontend
 ======================================
-The JSON frontend allows Causal Tests and parameters to be specified in JSON to allow for tests to be quickly written whilst retaining the flexibility of the Causal Testing Framework (CTF).
+The JSON frontend allows causal tests and parameters to be specified in JSON to allow for tests to be quickly written whilst retaining the flexibility of the framework.

-basic workflow
+Basic Workflow
 --------------
 The basic workflow of using the JSON frontend is as follows:

 #.
-Specify your test cases in the JSON format (more details below)
+Specify your test cases in the JSON format (more details below).
 #.
-Create your DAG in a dot file
+Create your DAG in a dot file.
 #.
-Initialise the JsonUtility class in python with a path of where you want the outputs saved
+Initialise the JsonUtility class in python with a path of where you want the outputs saved.
 #.
-Set the paths pointing the Json class to your json file, dag file and optionally your data file (see data section below) using the :func:`causal_testing.json_front.json_class.JsonUtility.set_paths` method
+Set the paths pointing the Json class to your json file, dag file and optionally your data file (see data section below) using the :func:`causal_testing.json_front.json_class.JsonUtility.set_paths` method.
 #.
-Run the :func:`causal_testing.json_front.json_class.JsonUtility.setup` method providing your scenario
+Run the :func:`causal_testing.json_front.json_class.JsonUtility.setup` method providing your scenario.
 #.
 Run the :func:`causal_testing.json_front.json_class.JsonUtility.run_json_tests` method, which will execute the test cases provided by the JSON file.

 Example Walkthrough
 -------------------
-An example is provided in `examples/poisson` which will be walked through in this README to better understand the framework
+An example is provided in `examples/poisson` which contains a README with more detailed information.

 run_causal_tests.py
 *******************